The historical events are presented in an informal documentary style below

 The video on the left Robert Kahn talks about various parts of ARPANET, including IMPs, packet radio and the invention of gateways, which eventually became "routers" in the Internet

-The report on the left details testing conducted on SATNET in 1988 for TCP throughput perfomance, round trip, packet loss etc. as well as its structure
+The report below details testing conducted on SATNET in 1988 for TCP throughput perfomance, round trip, packet loss etc. as well as its structure

 .